elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter.md

 url: /learn/chemistry/questions/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter
 score: -1.0
 related_article1:
-    id: 161709
+    id: 161885
-    title: >-
-        How are pure substances classified in terms of elements and compounds?
+    title: What are the defining characteristics of homogeneous mixtures?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-are-pure-substances-classified-in-terms-of-elements-and-compounds
+    url: /learn/chemistry/questions/what-are-the-defining-characteristics-of-homogeneous-mixtures
 related_article2:
-    id: 161711
+    id: 161890
-    title: >-
-        What is the significance of chemical symbols in representing elements?
+    title: How do chemical properties such as reactivity and composition define matter?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-chemical-symbols-in-representing-elements
+    url: /learn/chemistry/questions/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter
 related_article3:
-    id: 161884
+    id: 161713
-    title: >-
-        Provide examples of compounds and their chemical formulas.
+    title: What are the key characteristics of homogeneous mixtures?
     subject: Chemistry
-    url: /learn/chemistry/questions/provide-examples-of-compounds-and-their-chemical-formulas
+    url: /learn/chemistry/questions/what-are-the-key-characteristics-of-homogeneous-mixtures
 related_article4:
-    id: 161906
+    id: 161876
-    title: >-
-        What are the characteristics of homogeneous mixtures?
+    title: What is the definition of matter in terms of mass and volume?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-characteristics-of-homogeneous-mixtures
+    url: /learn/chemistry/questions/what-is-the-definition-of-matter-in-terms-of-mass-and-volume
 related_article5:
-    id: 161882
+    id: 161909
-    title: >-
-        How are chemical formulas used to represent compounds?
+    title: How are chemical formulas used to represent compounds?
     subject: Chemistry
     url: /learn/chemistry/questions/how-are-chemical-formulas-used-to-represent-compounds
 ---